jfouryeah12/jfouryeah12/README.md

 ## 👨‍💻 About Me:

-Hello, my name is [Echo](https://github.com/jfouryeah12?tab=repositories), and I'm a college student studying Information Technology with a concentration on Deep Learning in a variety of fields.
+Hello, my name is [Echo](https://github.com/jfouryeah12?tab=repositories), and I'm a college graduate from Information Technology with a concentration on Deep Learning in a variety of fields.
 Being systematic, thorough, and meticulous results in solid code and trustworthy creation scripts.
 Building requires understanding criterion requirements and communicating project progress.

 I am an enthusiastic person who is fascinated by new technologies.
 I've always been good at solving problems and coming up with new ideas.
 I prefer to come up with innovative techniques and systems to find new solutions.
 I'm self-motivated and driven, and I'm always trying out new technologies and strategies.
 The experience, architecture, and code quality of the solutions I create are all very important to me.